HydroCouple/openswmm.gui/docs/user-guide/user-guide.md

 Bear in mind that when LIDs are added to a subcatchment, the subcatchment's Area property is the total area of the subcatchment (both non-LID and LID portions) while the Percent Imperviousness and Width parameters apply only to the non-LID portion of the subcatchment.

-To implement the first phase, one selects the Hydrology | LID Controls category from the Project Browser to add, edit or delete individual LID control objects.
-The LID Control Editor is used to edit the properties of the various component layers that comprise each LID control object.
+To implement the first phase, one selects the **Hydrology | LID Controls** category from the [Project Browser](#project_browser) to add, edit or delete individual LID control objects.
+The [LID Control Editor](#lid_control_editor) is used to edit the properties of the various component layers that comprise each LID control object.

-For the second phase, for each subcatchment that will utilize LIDs, one selects the LID Controls property in the subcatchment's Property Editor to launch the LID Group Editor.
+For the second phase, for each subcatchment that will utilize LIDs, one selects the **LID Controls** property in the subcatchment's [Property Editor](#property_editor) to launch the [LID Group Editor](#lid_group_editor).
 This editor is used to add or delete individual LID controls from the subcatchment.
-For each control added the LID Usage Editor is used to specify the size of the control and what fraction of the subcatchment's impervious and pervious areas it captures.
+For each control added the [LID Usage Editor](#lid_usage_editor) is used to specify the size of the control and what fraction of the subcatchment's impervious and pervious areas it captures.

+---

 ###### LID Placement {#lid_placement}